 - 15 bns, 19 sqns and 57 heavy artillery pieces coming from the Army of Saxony (Prince Heinrich)

-- 6 bns, 16 sqns and 16 heavy artillery pieces coming from the corps of the Prince of Württemberg
+- 6 bns, 16 sqns and 16 heavy artillery pieces (10 x 12-pdrs and 6 pieces of the Horse Artillery) coming from the corps of the Prince of Württemberg

 - 20 sqns coming from Frederick’s main army at Schmottseiffen (present-day Lubomierz/PL).